JoeLumbley/Pong/README.md

 Dive into the code, experiment, and enhance the game while learning valuable programming skills!

-# ⌨️ Keyboard Controls for Pong
+# ⌨️ Keyboard Controls

-To play Pong using your keyboard, use the following controls:
+To play using your keyboard, use the following controls:

 - **Player 1 ( 🏓 Left Paddle)**
   - **W** : Move Up